-If you want to learn how to design and construct a rain garden, you can attend a Blue Thumb Workshop.
+If you want to learn how to design and construct a rain garden, you can attend a Landscaping for Clean Water Workshop.

 More Rain Garden Information: